faisal7806/frappe-server-side/Create-A-Local-Erpnext-7.0-Dev-Environment-Using-Vagrant.md

 ```
 We are now logged into our VM as user frappe.
-The `ls` command will list all files and folders.
+The `ls` command will list current directory files and folders.

 ```
 frappe@erpnext:~$ ls